 The classic among Munich's Christmas markets is the Christkindlmarkt around Marienplatz – the largest and most traditional in the city.
 Until Christmas Eve, there is Christmas music, high-quality handicrafts, mulled wine, roasted desert and roasted almonds in front of the illuminated backdrop of the town hall, the Frauendom and the church Alter Peter.
 And between the stalls, the huge Munich Christmas tree towers up.

-At the "Night of the Proms" from 15 to 17 December 2023 in the Olympic Hall, classical music and pop sounds meet in a fascinating way.
+At the “Night of the Proms“ from 15 to 17 December 2024 in the Olympiahalle, classical music and pop sounds meet in a fascinating way.
 Famous musicians will sing their greatest hits from all possible genres and eras with symphony orchestras.
-Always with them: songs like "Music was my first love" and "Land of hope and glory".
+Always with them: songs like “Music was my first love“ and “Land of hope and glory“.

 This is about style, about furnishing and the question: Are you still living or are you already living?
 The "Heim + Handwerk" trade fair at the exhibition centre is the largest of its kind in southern Germany and is expected to attract around 100,000 visitors with a good thousand exhibitors.
 They will find inspiration in the fields of furniture, crafts and the latest ideas of young designers.
 Experts will be on hand to provide advice on topics such as "Tiny Houses" or children's rooms that grow with their age.

-Heim + Handwerk 2022, Munich Trade Fair Centre
+Heim + Handwerk, 27 November to 1 December 2024, Munich Trade Fair Centre

 The best thing is to shoot straight away!
 Because too much ambition harms the pleasure, say the curling players on the Nymphenburg Canal.
 Here at the castle, beginners are just as welcome as advanced shooters when it's cold and the stream is frozen.
 Friends and family then try in teams on one of the 40 lanes with sticks (available for hire!) to get as close as possible to the stave.
 Great fun – and an ancient Munich tradition!